kaishin/redalemeden.com/content/posts/2022-01-18-static-blog-svelte-part-1/index.md

 Thanks to SvelteKit’s file based routing, anything added to the `/routes` folder ends up generating a stand-alone page.
 You can read more about SvelteKit routing [here](https://kit.svelte.dev/docs#routing).

-Since this not strict markdown, we can have some fun!
+Since this is not strict markdown, we can have some fun!
 For instance we can add styles that only apply to the _about_ page.

 ```md
 # About